krisnacp/myMovieList_JS/README.md

 ### ▶️ Get TMDB API Key

 - Go to https://www.themoviedb.org/ and log in.
+If you don't have the account, register first.
 - Click on your user profile picture in the navigation bar, and select "Settings".
 - In the settings, select "API" and generate an API key.